kadena-io/chainweb-node/src/Chainweb/Store/README.md

 ### Leaf representation

-Each block will be represented by a "leaf tree" that contains a "sketch" of the block's ancestors, indexed by block height + block-hash:
+Each block is represented by a "leaf tree" that contains a "sketch" of the block's ancestors, indexed by block height + block-hash:

 ```